Cartesian Linearly Distributive Categories: Revisited: Introduction

 By investigating CLDCs more closely, we uncovered structural properties that had not been previously explored, revealing distinctive and nuanced behavior within CLDCs.
-One such key observation was that in a CLDC, its terminal object is always preinitial and, dually, its initial object is always subterminal.
+One such key observation is that in a CLDC, its terminal object is always preinitial and, dually, its initial object is always subterminal.
 This implies that every CLDC is, in fact, a \emph{mix} LDC.
 Furthermore, these mix maps can be used to show that, remarkably, in a CLDC, an object is preinitial if and only if it is subterminal.

-In our investigation of examples of CLDCs, two key classes emerged: bounded distributive lattices and semi-additive categories.
+In our investigation of examples of CLDCs, two key classes emerged: posetal distributive categories and semi-additive categories.
 Indeed, it appears to often be the case that a CLDC must fall into one of these two categories via collapse theorems.
-There are already two well-known collapses of LDCs to posets: the first being Joyal's paradox, and the second stemming from the orthogonality between linear and classical distributivity.
-In addition to these, we discovered two new collapse results: a CLDC must be semi-additive if it either has \emph{invertible} linear distributivities or if it is \emph{isomix}.
+There are already two well-known collapses of LDCs to posetal categories: the first being Joyal's paradox, and the second stemming from the orthogonality between linear and classical distributivity.
+In addition to these, we discovered two new collapse results: a CLDC must be semi-additive if it either has \emph{invertible} linear distributors or if it is \emph{isomix}.
 At first glance, these collapses seem to constrain the landscape of possible CLDCs.
-In an effort of developing new examples, we introduce a Grothendieck construction that generate new examples of CLDCs, some of which are neither bounded distributive lattices nor semi-additive categories.
+In an effort to develop new examples, we introduce a Grothendieck construction that generates new CLDCs, some of which are neither posetal nor semi-additive categories.

-On the other hand, we also reconsider the Kleisli category of the exception monad of a distributive category, which were thought to be CLDCs according to \cite{Cockett_Seely_1997_LDC}.
+On the other hand, we also reconsider the Kleisli category of the exception monad of a distributive category, which was thought to be a CLDC according to \cite{Cockett_Seely_1997_LDC}.
 However, thanks to our better understanding of CLDCs, it soon became apparent that something was amiss and that Kleisli categories of exception monads for distributive categories are not, in fact, examples of CLDCs.
 Nevertheless, they are still LDCs, where $\parr$ is still the coproduct, but where $\otimes$ is the product on objects but defined differently on maps.
 As such, it follows that classical distributive restriction categories \cite{Cockett_Lemay_2024} are also LDCs (but not CLDCs).